kuzzleio/vue-plugin-kuzzle/README.md

 **Warning** Don't forget to `connect()` your instance before performing any actions.

+### `options.sdkOptions`
+An object that contains the SDK options.
+You can find the available options list [here](https://docs.kuzzle.io/sdk/js/7/core-classes/kuzzle/constructor/#options)

 ## Accessing the Kuzzle SDK instance within the app

 You'll be able to access the Kuzzle SDK instance from the components as